nkone/42_fdf/README.md

 Normally I prefer width around 250 to 300, depending on your program.
 Just compile with -02 or -03 to make them run faster.
 2. Put all the bmp files into a folder and place the bmp folder into the fdf folder
 3. Create a new folder to store fdf files
-4. Run the the python script like so
+4. Run the the [python script](https://github.com/nkone/42_fdf/blob/master/maps/script/pixel.py) like so (located in maps/script)
 ```shell
 for f in [BMP FOLDER PATH]/*.bmp; do
 python3 pixel.py $f [OUTPUT FOLDER PATH]; done